 Blowsand Dunes – existing

 Just a hundred years ago, 270 square miles of the Coachella Valley were blowsand.
-Reduced to just 50 square miles by 2000, the historic Coachella Valley Habitat Conservation Plan preserved only 5% of the original dunes.
+Already reduced to just 50 square miles in 2000, the historic Coachella Valley Habitat Conservation Plan then designated 5% of the original dunes for preservation.

 UUCOD is located squarely in the blow sand dunes.
 The endangered Coachella Valley Milkvetch, one of the species that forced creation of the Habitat Conservation Plan, grows wild on our grounds.
 Other endangered or rare blowsand species include the fringe-toed lizard, horned lizards, and several small mammals.

 We strive to preserve our little bit of blowsand.
 By providing just a bit of handwatering we keep our milkvetch blooming and dropping seeds every year.

 Desert Canyons lead from the desert floor up into the steep mountains surrounding the valley.
 Formed by running water, these are critical habitat for many species.

 Created in the Fall of 2023, our Desert Canyon Garden demonstrates that habitat.
 With placed rocks and plantings of desert canyon species the garden provides an educational example of a desert canyon, and a haven for native species.

 Desert Dry Wash – Fall 2024

 Extending out of the desert canyons on alluvial fans, the dry wash is another important ecological community.
 Home to species such as the desert willow and the milkweed, this is a very important habitat for birds and pollinators.

 Our vision includes creating a Desert Dry Wash demonstration Garden in the retention pond.